SAP-samples/abap-cheat-sheets/22_Misc_ABAP_Classes.md

 <td> <code>CL_BGMC_PROCESS_FACTORY</code> </td>
 <td>
 <ul>
-<li>Used in the context of the Background Processing Framework (bgPF) to execute code asynchronously in the background.</li>
+<li>Used in the context of the Background Processing Framework (bgPF) to run code asynchronously in the background.</li>
 <li>Different flavors are available:</li>
 <ul>
 <li>Using bgPF without transactional control, for example, if you do not work with a RAP application or transactional control is not relevant in an ABAP program.
 In this case, you can implement the <code>IF_BGMC_OP_SINGLE_TX_UNCONTR</code> interface.</li>